ChiChou/blog/_posts/2019-04-21-rootpipe-reborn-part-ii.md

 * override suid binaries (not to mention file permission and rootless) ❌
 * override one of the PrivilegedHelpers ❌

-And it will fix file permissions, none of these would work:
+As it will fix file permissions, none of these would work:

 * add sudoer ❌
-* add an entry to /Library/LaunchDaemons to register a new XPC service ❌
+* add an entry to `/Library/LaunchDaemons` to register a new XPC service ❌

 We need more primitives.

 The daemon has other methods named `run*diagnoseWithDestination`.
 They are various external command wrappers just like those diagnose helpers mentioned from my previous post.
-What's interesting is that runTMDiagnoseWithDestination: acts the same as timemachinehelper , thus we can trigger the CVE-2019-8513 command injection.
+What's interesting is that `runTMDiagnoseWithDestination:` acts the same as `timemachinehelper`, thus we can trigger the CVE-2019-8513 command injection.

-At first I was looking at runMDSDiagnoseWithDestination: , who launches /usr/bin/mddiagnose that will finally spawn `/usr/local/bin/ddt` after around 10 seconds, waiting for the `/usr/bin/top` command to end.
+At first I was looking at `runMDSDiagnoseWithDestination:` , who launches `/usr/bin/mddiagnose` that will eventually spawn `/usr/local/bin/ddt` after around 10 seconds, waiting for the `/usr/bin/top` command to end.
 Remember the previous post?
-This location does not exist by default and we can put custom executable with the arbitrary file copy bug.
+This location does not exist by default and we can put custom executables with the arbitrary file copy bug.

-Another exploit path is method `runMobilityReportWithDestination:`.
+Another code path is method `runMobilityReportWithDestination:`.
 It invokes this shell script: `/System/Library/Frameworks/SystemConfiguration.framework/Versions/A/Resources/get-mobility-info`

 The script checks the existence of `/usr/local/bin/netdiagnose`.
-If so, execute it as root.
-The exploit will success within milliseconds.
+If so, it executes as root.
+The exploit will succeed within milliseconds.

 ```shell
 PCAP_STARTED=0